 While Marquise cut diamonds don’t have an official cut grade, the chart below serves as a general guide to use when considering the cut of a marquise diamond.

 |Girdle||Very Thin - Slightly Thick||Very Thin - Slightly Thick||Very Thin - Thick||Very Thin - Very Thick||Ex.
 Thin - Ex.
 Thick|

-What colour should I choose for a Marquise cut diamond?
+What color should I choose for a Marquise cut diamond?

-Evaluating colour in Marquise cut diamonds is entirely dependent on the preference of its buyer or wearer.
+Evaluating color in Marquise cut diamonds is entirely dependent on the preference of its buyer or wearer.

-Customers may prefer the warmer tones of colour grades G-H to the icy cool tones of colour grades D-F, especially when set in rose or yellow gold.
+Customers may prefer the warmer tones of color grades G-H to the icy cool tones of color grades D-F, especially when set in rose or yellow gold.

-The truth is, the difference between these two colour grade ranges is difficult to perceive, especially to the naked eye.
+The truth is, the difference between these two color grade ranges is difficult to perceive, especially to the naked eye.

 Marquise Cut Guide